 - 1 cup toasted black sesame seeds

-- ½–1 tsp toasted sesame oil (optional)
+- ½ tsp toasted sesame oil (optional)

 Instructions

 - Gather all the ingredients.
-Please note: I used ½ cup (60 g) of black sesame seeds in this step-by-step instruction; however, I noticed it was much easier to make a paste when I used 1 cup in a 3-cup food processor.
+Please note: I used ½ cup (60 g) of black sesame seeds in the step-by-step photos; however, I noticed it was much easier to make a paste when I used 1 cup in a 3-cup food processor.
 If you use less, or use a bigger food processor, the blades will spin without engaging the sesame seeds and you won‘t be able to make a paste.
 Therefore, I updated the ingredient list with 1 cup of sesame seeds [revised March 2023].

 - Put the toasted sesame seeds in the food processor and start processing.
 You can also grind the black sesame seeds by mortar and pestle (but it will take some time).

-- [Optional] Add ½–1 tsp honey or ½–1 tsp toasted sesame oil, but only if your food processor is struggling.
+- [Optional] Add ½ tsp honey or ½ tsp toasted sesame oil, but only if your food processor is struggling.
 Sesame seeds themselves contain oil that naturally releases during toasting and grinding, so it’s usually enough to create a thick sesame paste.
 However, if your food processor is struggling to crush and grind, you can drizzle a little bit of sesame oil onto the seeds to add volume, help bind them, and thin out the paste.

 - The sesame seeds will start to look pastier.
 Continue processing.